FAQs

 • Mobility and posture work to stay comfortable and active

-• Steady progression rather than stop-start bursts
+• Steady progression instead of stop-start bursts

 What is healthy ageing?